thinkful-ei20/tammy-tharaka-sp/README.md

 # Features
 -Users can create an account
--Users can store where they last ended their study session -Users can have a customized order of cards based on how well they answer questions
+-Users can store where they ended their study session -Users can have a customized order of cards based on how well they answer questions

 ## To Come